The Complete Guide to Writing a Book Proposal (with Template)

 Say, “Hello,” to the prism through which a publisher views everything!
 But don’t be intimidated.
 You needn’t go splashing a “$” sign on every page of your proposal now.
 Instead, this insider’s tip is much plainer than that: your proposal must plainly show an evidence of need for the book.
 In other words: why is your premise unique?
 How will it benefit people who read it?
 This is very important.
 If you can convince the publisher that readers will care enough about your book to buy it, you’re that much closer to securing a book deal.

-This brings us to our (potentially) million-dollar question: how do you begin writing a proposal?
+This brings us to our (potentially) million-dollar question: How do you write a book proposal?

 How to write a book proposal